Severfield (LON:SFR) Stock Price Down 45.7% – Here’s Why

 Severfield Cuts Dividend

-The company also recently announced a dividend, which was paid on Friday, February 7th.
-Stockholders of record on Thursday, January 9th were paid a GBX 1.40 ($0.02) dividend.
+The business also recently announced a dividend, which was paid on Friday, February 7th.
+Shareholders of record on Thursday, January 9th were given a dividend of GBX 1.40 ($0.02) per share.
+This represents a yield of 1.61%.
 The ex-dividend date of this dividend was Thursday, January 9th.
-This represents a dividend yield of 1.61%.
 Severfield’s dividend payout ratio is presently 76.20%.

 Operating on an international scale, Severfield is widely recognised for its iconic structures, engineering excellence and unparalleled customer service.